kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

     of the new object.

 (2) To generate persistent instances one also has to specify the
-    data­base the object is to be inserted in.
+    database the object is to be inserted in.

 (3) is the new operator for transient objects carrying type information.